best things to do in san francisco

 Pulgas Water Temple

-After about 2.2 miles make a quick stop to visit the Pulgas Water Temple.
-There are toilets and water here so it's a good end destination for small children who can't ride further.
-The temple was erected in 1934 as a monument and end point of the 160 mile Hetchy Hetchy Aqueduct that still provides water for the City of San Francisco and Peninsula customers.
+After about 2.2 miles you can see Pulgas Water Temple on the west side of the road.
+Sorry, but it’s not open weekends … only Monday-Friday 9 am-4 pm.
+The temple was erected in 1934 as a monument and end point of the 160 mile Hetchy Hetchy Aqueduct which still provides water for the City of San Francisco and Peninsula customers.
 Until 2004 you could actually see the water rushing under the water temple but now it is diverted to a nearby water treatment plant.

 The temple sits within a 23,000 acre watershed which is why the area remains so natural and beautiful.
 This watershed is a Fish & Game reserve with one of the highest concentrations of rare, endangered species of flora and fauna in the Bay area